 - understanding word formation

-Linking cubes build fluency in spellings and help the kids to become confident about writing the words correctly, if they practice on these a lot.
+Similar to spelling worksheets, linking cubes build fluency in spelling and help the kids to become confident about writing the words correctly, if they practice on these a lot.

 How to introduce writing manipulatives to kids?

 ‘Use of scaffolded lessons to move kids from concrete interaction to abstract reasoning is a proven pedagogical approach for introducing manipulatives to kids.’